Vein Procedures in Grand Junction, CO

 Do You Need a Vein Procedure?

-It is best to go to a vein doctor to make sure your venous system is working up to par.
-You may discover upon your visit that you veins are not performing as well as they should.
+It is best to go to a vein doctor to make sure your venous system is working properly.
+You may discover upon your visit that your veins are not performing as well as they should.
 Blood flow throughout the legs, back up to the heart is an important part of the body’s function.
-Lack or slowed blood flow could mean blood clots, strokes, or worse death.
-There are two main types of vein disorders that can occur, spider veins and varicose veins.
+Lack or slowed blood flow can mean blood clots, strokes, or worse, death.
+The two main types of vein disorders that can occur are spider veins and varicose veins.

 Spider Veins are small blue and purple veins that surface on the skin.
 They create cosmetic dismay on the legs, face, and arms.
 Spider veins are typically not life-threatening, and are usually treated for cosmetic improvements.
 However, if you start to show signs of spider veins, it could mean that your veins are in the beginning stages of failure.
 It is recommended to do lifestyle changes to improve blood flow.
 This could be a 30-minute walk 3-4 days a week, healthier foods, and compression socks.